glasgowcompbio/vimms/paper/paper.md

 or extracted from existing data (mzML files) via peak picking.
 The framework allows users to plug in modular classes that specify parameters of chemicals, such as the distribution of their m/z values, RT, intensities, chromatographic shapes and associated MS2 spectra (\autoref{diagram}A).
-**RM: Do we actually build chemicals via peak-picking?
-In principle we could, but I thought we just extracted the traces with the centwave RoI-building algorithm?**

 Chemicals can be generated in a single-sample or multi-sample settings.
 When generating multi-sample data, ViMMS allows users to specify how chemicals vary across samples.
 Given a list of base chemicals (chemicals that are shared) across